 Mr. Gruber handles the majority of the staff work on EMC matters.
-In the 1st half of 2012, he also continued with work in a number of key areas:
+In the 2nd half of 2013, he also continued with work in a number of key areas:

 - Adding updates and revisions to the ARRL RFI Web pages. - Facilitating and providing assistance on resolving long standing power line noise cases with the FCC. - Of particular note is a case near Pittsburgh, PA.
 Although this case was first reported to the ARRL in 2003, and the FCC has written the utility five letters concerning the matter, it is clear the utility still lacks the proper equipment and expertise to correct the problem.
 Mr. Gruber, with assistance from Mike Martin of RFI Services, helped the FCC investigate the noise in May of 2011.
 Several sources were found and reportedly fixed by the utility.
 The utility however is unable to find the remaining sources.
 They point to a sign as the culprit, which is a tactic they had used previously.
-This case remains ongoing, and the complainant reports he was never contacted by the utility after the FCC's letter one year ago.
+Although the complainant reports he was never contacted by the utility after the FCC's letter in 2011, this case was closed and a new case opened on it.
+Questions concerning sources during a recent visit by Mr. Hare prompted this decision.
+The complainant has borrowed the ARRL locating equipment and conducting an investigation.
 This case was also the subject of an ARRL News article when the utility told the complainant that they wanted to charge him for locating the noise several years ago.

 - Testing the conducted emissions of suspect consumer electronic and electrical devices.
 Devices that exceed FCC specified absolute limits can be identified and reported to the FCC.
 Of particular concern are: - LED Part 15 Bulbs, which may meet Part 15 limits, but if at or near the limits, could present an RFI problem without a practical solution, especially if there are many bulbs that are contributing to the problem.
 As an example, a device at FCC limits could be in the range of several homes in a typical suburban environment.
 When considering bulbs, a conservative estimate might be 50 bulbs per household, thus putting 150 or more bulbs within range of an Amateur station with just two neighboring homes. - Non-consumer Part 18 electronic ballasts being marketed and sold for consumer and residential purposes. - Variable speed pulsed DC motors now appearing in such things as washing machines, HVAC systems and pool pumps.
 Furnaces and air conditioners seem to be particularly problematic. - Large grow lighting devices used for indoor gardening are particularly problematic in some parts of the country, especially California and Colorado.
 These devices can be heard at much greater distances than would normally be expected from a device that meets the FCC Part 15 or 18 limits.
-One light that we looked at, for example, was considerably over the limit. - Working with AT&T engineering staff to help resolve RFI issues with U-Verse systems. - Reviewing proposed EMC related material for ARRL publications.
+One light that we looked at, for example, was considerably over the limit. - Working with AT&T engineering staff to help resolve RFI issues with U-Verse systems. - Reviewing proposed EMC related material for ARRL publications, including the RFI Chapter in the 2014 ARRL Handbook.